I never thought it would happen to me.

 The ongoing aim is to seek ways to prevent your child from wanting to resort to an ‘I Hate You!’ event, and be better prepared to deal with it in the interim period while it gets phased out.
 Here are some more DOs to help us achieve that:

-- Be vigilant for any subtle changes in your child’s emotional behaviors, and try to translate what’s going on for them before the ‘I Hate You!’ surfaces.
+- Be vigilant for any subtle changes in your child’s emotional behaviors and try to translate what’s going on for them before the ‘I Hate You!’ surfaces.

-- Take few moments to reflect each week on how much connection you have enjoyed with your child in those 7 days.
+- Take a few moments to reflect each week on how much connection you have enjoyed with your child in those 7 days.
 Often the bond can slip without us realizing it, as life gets in the way.
 Seek to arrest that decline, and resolve to make changes before things have a chance to escalate

 - Make self-care a priority.
 Take time to explore the feelings YOU experience when your child has a strong emotional response to something.
 And love yourself through them.